Table of Contents

 'How do I transfer my LPC license to another state?'

-Well…you don’t actually transfer your LPC license.
+You don’t transfer your LPC license.
 But there is a better solution anyway.

 You can also choose to terminate your LPC license in your home state.